 With the global outbreak of the Coronavirus Disease 2019 (COVID-19) and the declaration of a pandemic by the World Health Organization on March 11, 2020, U.S. governmental authorities deemed electric and gas utilities to be critical infrastructure.
-Since then, MGE Energy has been subject to and continues to follow local, state, and federal public health and safety regulations and guidance.
+Since then, MGE Energy has been subject to and continues to follow local, state and federal public health and safety regulations and guidance.

-In response to the global declaration, a special meeting of the full board was called in March 2020 to discuss COVID-19, with all directors attending.
-Since the onset of the pandemic, directors have discussed monthly the Company's response and management of the workforce, operational, and financial impacts to the Company resulting from COVID-19.
+In response to the global declaration, a special meeting of the full board was called in March 2020 to discuss COVID-19 with all directors attending.
+Since the onset of the pandemic, directors have discussed regularly the Company's response and management of the workforce, operational impacts and financial impacts to the Company resulting from COVID-19.

-The Company implemented a number of changes in response to COVID-19 to provide for the safety of our employees, customers, and our community.
-These changes include, but are not limited to, equipping field and operations personnel with personal protective equipment, implementing alternating schedules when appropriate and restricting access to facilities, and offering support to office employees working from home.
-The Company continues to address challenges related to the pandemic and to provide for business continuity to ensure the delivery of safe, reliable utility services to our customers.
-Additional information related to our response to COVID-19, including our work with customers and other stakeholders, is available in our 2020 Corporate Responsibility and Sustainability Report at mgeenergy.com/environment.
+The Company implemented a number of changes in response to COVID-19 to provide for the safety of our employees, customers and our community.
+These changes include equipping field and operations personnel with personal protective equipment, implementing alternating schedules when appropriate and restricting access to facilities and offering support to office employees working from home.

+Corporate Responsibility and Environmental Performance